 High-quality studio monitors are an essential piece of equipment for producing music.
 Buying the right studio speakers give you a quality sound experience in the studio.

-There are many options you can choose from, but some do offer better quality and features.
-If you’re setting up a small studio at your home, then two of the best studio monitors comes down to the JBL LSR308 vs Yamaha HS8.
+There are many options you can choose from, but some do offer better sound quality and features.
+If you’re setting up a small studio at your home, then two of the best studio monitors comes down to the JBL LSR308 vs. Yamaha HS8.

 JBL LSR308 Studio Monitor

 The JBL LSR 308 monitors are a popular option among hip hop producers and electronic music artists.
 This particular speaker has an eight-inch woofer installed, along with a one-inch tweeter.
-The combination provides exceptional low-end sound range and high quality in smaller rooms.
+The combination provides exceptional low-end sound range and high sound quality in smaller rooms.

 The JBL LSR308 speaker features many control options, including: